 Hard to believe it's been about 20 years since the first DVD showed up at our door, isn't it?
 (We quickly learned it didn't fit very well into our VHS player and that there wasn't much point in rewinding one anyway.)
-2019 may not have brought us the flying cars and sassy robot housemaids we expected, but it was another terrific year for classic (and not-so-classic) releases in standard Def Hi Def, 4K, 2K, and all sorts of other technical wizardry we needn't go into here.
+2020 was a rather uneventful year *cough cough* and it gave many of us the opportunity to stay indoors and watch a lot of classic and not-so-classic movies in standard Def, Hi Def, 4K, 2K, and all sorts of other technical wizardry we needn't go into here.

 As we roll forward, most of the most savory releases are new restorations of vintage films, some of which weren't on DVD before but many of which are upgrades on Blu-ray.
 The major studios as a rule aren't as interested in releasing gems from the vaults, so smaller companies have stepped in to license material for release, plus we've seen some thrilling restorations of lost-and-nearly-forgotten films, plus of course the Warner Archive is our go-to company for vibrant releases from its holdings, which include not only Warners but also MGM, RKO, and Monogram(!).
-So kudos to Olive Films, Cohen Media Group, VCI, Criterion, Kino Lorber, The Film Detective, Thunderbean Animation, The Film Chest, and other companies who kept us supplied with terrific new releases every single month of the year.
+So kudos to Olive Films, Cohen Media Group, VCI, Criterion, Kino Lorber, The Film Detective, Thunderbean Animation, The Film Chest, and from overseas the British Film Institute (BFI) and Eureka! and other companies who kept us supplied with terrific new releases every single month of the year.

 Traditionally, our annual awards fall into the following categories